RichardJohnNowell/Only-Analog-secondhand-records-/README.md

   <!--- deployment --->
 ## Deployment

 The website Only Analog Records was first deployed using Render.com around 10am on 27th July 2023.
 At that time I used Render as it has a free tier for its smaller websites.
-The first few tries at deployment, as it was not a process I knew much about, failed mainly through choosing the wrong type of site (it was part of their webservices category) and a struggle to get versions of the modules needed that Render insisted on.
+The first few tries at deployment, as it was not a process I knew much about, failed mainly through choosing the wrong type of site (it was part of their webservices category) and a struggle to get versions of the Python modules needed that Render insisted on.
 I then had to change the python file run.py to app.py, but it then succeeded and the website was up-and-running.

 Then I made a decision to pay for Heroku time as the free Code Institute student deal was not available.
 This was due to an annoying fact that long ago I deleted an account with GitHub which used the same email address as the Code Institute now uses.
 Unfortunately, this email address clashed with the old GitHub email and although trying to get GitHub to find it and delete it, this was not possible.
 Thus I paid the small amount of money and the website was deployed using Heroku on the 17th August 2023.
+This had a small hiccup, a 'H10 problem', but this was easily sorted by removing a leftover line of code.
+The website was then fully visible.
 <br>
 <div align="center">
     <a href="https://github.com/RichardJohnNowell/Only-Analog-secondhand-records-/blob/main/static/img/various-images/heroku-deployment-17-august-2023.jpg?raw=true">